Lamer87/Space_Engineers_DLC_unlocker/README.md

     - Unfortunately, skins cannot be unlocked the same way, as they use a different method than blocks.

-  - I will update the unlocker at every major release.
+  - I will update the unlocker at every DLC release.

   - If you want to edit dlc files yourself, be careful because with each update there are probably small changes to the previous ones, so it is NOT enough to edit only the latest dlc file.